 The biggest trick to perfecting this recipe is how you melt the chocolate.
 You cannot just throw chocolate chips in the microwave and hope for the best.
 Melted chocolate turns out best when you use a double boiler.

 The purpose of a double boiler is to melt chocolate slowly without burning it.
-If you melt it too quickly (i.e. in the microwave or directly in a pot on the stove) then you will run the risk of nasty burnt bits that won’t look very appealing on your strawberries.
-With a double boiler the steam from the simmering water below the chocolate is what causes it to melt, as opposed to direct heat.
+If you melt it too quickly (i.e. in the microwave or directly in a pot on the stove) then you will run the risk burning the chocolate.
+With a double boiler, you essentially steam the chocolate and allow it to slowly melt.

 First, find a small sauce pan and a glass dish.
 The base of the glass dish must be large enough to SIT ON TOP of the sauce pan without falling in.
 Fill the sauce pan with 2 inches of water, place it on the stove and bring the water to a boil.

-Once the water boils, bring it to a simmer and place the glass dish on top of the sauce pan.
+Once the water boils, turn it down to a simmer and place the glass dish on top of the sauce pan.
 Put the chocolate in the glass dish and stir the chocolate constantly until it is melted.

 Constant stirring ensures that the chocolate closest to the bottom of the dish does not burn.
 Your goal is velvety-smooth chocolate.

 Once the chocolate is melted and smooth, remove it from the heat immediately.
 You must move quickly here because you cannot let the chocolate harden, which will happen if you allow it to sit for awhile untouched.